 Only asbestos loads that are pre-booked will be accepted and must meet the below criteria:

-- maximum of eight sheets or equivalent no larger than 6ft x 4ft
+- maximum of eight sheets no larger than 6ft x 4ft or equivalent per property

 - all sheets must be double wrapped in 1000 grade builders polythene and taped/sealed